LaunchCodeEducation/intro-to-web-dev-curriculum/content/modules/reading/npm/_index.md

 For now, recall that we coded many Node projects inside of Visual Studio Code.

+## Example

-Even though we added `readline-sync` to existing `package.json` files, our code still required additional configuration because `input` is not defined automatically.
-The final step of requiring `readline-sync` is to assign it to a variable.
+Even though we added the `readline-sync` dependency to existing `package.json` files, our code still required additional configuration because `input` (or whatever you may decide to name your variable) is not defined automatically.
+The final step of requiring `readline-sync` is to assign it to a variable in addition to the `require` command.
 You may have noticed the following line or something very similar in previous chapters within your starter code for exercises, studios, or assignments.

 ```javascript
 const input = require("readline-sync");